 So why couldn’t a gay character like Thirteenth Sister have a crush on a man?
 I mean, it’s ALEX FONG CHUNG-SUN, for God’s sake.
 Have I mentioned how manly he is?
 I bet he had a whole bunch of heterosexual boys infatuated with him when he was in school, too.
 It doesn’t make Thirteenth Sister any less gay.
 I mean, LOOK AT HIM.

-There are still many things to be improved in Asia when it comes to LGBTQ issues, but I think Portland Street Blues is a pretty good example of how sexuality can be accepted in Hong Kong, at least among the working class and poor.
+There are still many things to be improved in Asia when it comes to LGBTQ issues, but I think Portland Street Blues is a pretty good example of how sexuality can be accepted in China, at least among the working class and poor.

 Thirteenth Sister is accepted in Hung Hing as she is, and she’s treated like a brother in every way.
 Only the villains in the movie try to insult her by bringing up her sexuality or sex.
 She has a close relationship with another branch leader, Ben Hon (Vincent Wan), who tells her that she’s tougher and better than a man.
 They’re both best friends who go to hostess bars together, but Ben also loves Thirteenth Sister and gives her an engagement ring as a sign of their “brotherhood”.
 I thought this was one of the most realistically messy and complex relationships in Young and Dangerous (and maybe even in most movies).
 I mean, who hasn’t been through something similar, like you get so close to someone that you get confused about the type of love you feel for them?